 Job prospects Cook in Newfoundland and Labrador

-Job opportunities for Cooks (NOC 6322) are limited in Newfoundland and Labrador over the next 3 years.
-This job outlook is also applicable to people working as a cook.
+Job opportunities for Cooks (NOC 6322) are fair in Newfoundland and Labrador over the next 3 years.
+These job prospects are also applicable to people working as a cook.

 Job opportunities in Newfoundland and Labrador

-The employment outlook will be limited for Cooks (NOC 6322) in Newfoundland and Labrador for the 2019-2021 period.
+The employment outlook will be fair for Cooks (NOC 6322) in Newfoundland and Labrador for the 2021-2023 period.